open-telemetry/oteps/text/0148-sampling-probability.md

 their sampling probability.

-The use of this technique requires propagating the inclusion probability of the incoming Context and whether it was sampled, in order to calculate the probability of starting to sample a new "sub-root" in the trace.
+The use of this technique requires propagating the inclusion probability of the incoming Context and whether it was sampled (using the W3C `tracestate`, as for counting spans sampled by a Parent sampler), in order to calculate the probability of starting to sample a new "sub-root" in the trace.

 Using standard notation for conditional probability, `P(x)` indicates the probability of `x` being true, and `P(x|y)` indicates the